Crinibus/tvguide/README.md

 ## TODO

-- Add a file with default values (such as channels) that the user can change by defining them with commands
-- Add an argument to search for a specific program, such as "TV-avisen" and then show all the programs (with time)
 - Add documentation to all flags
 - Change section "How to use" to "Examples" or something similar
 - Add docstrings to functions